webdevaminul/WDA-Products-Filter/README.md

    npm run dev
    ```

-5. **Running the Frontend**: open a new terminal and navigate to the frontend folder:
+5. **Running the Frontend**: Open a new terminal and navigate to the frontend folder:

    ```bash
    cd frontend